tanakhcc/critic/README.md

 ## create admin pages for
 ### editing versification schemes
 ### adding manuscripts / folios

+## Create user-facing pages for
+### transcribing
+- plus a large editor
+- publish transcription
+### reconciliation
+- this will require the reconciliation editor
+- this in turn will require the reconciliation differ
+### overview of required transcriptions
+- search bar, links to transcribe/source
+### overview of required reconciliations
+- search bar, links to reconcile/source
+### landing page

+# TODOs - actual website
+High level landing page for tanakhcc.org

 # TODOs - diff
 We will need a good multi-diff algorithm